denten-books/plain-text/4-sign.md

 I propose to treat the year 1968 as the year in which the contemporary textual condition took its present, completed form.
 Subsequent generations of computational devices would change in terms of size, speed, and ubiquity.
-But they also retain essentially the same architecture, comprising (a) programmable storage media (b) internal memory, magnetic, solid state or otherwise  (c) keyboards and screen displays for human-machine interaction.
+But they also retain essentially the same architecture, comprising (i) programmable storage media; (ii) internal memory, magnetic, solid or other types of external storage; and (iii) keyboards and screen displays for human-machine interaction.
 The addition of the screen completed the circuit between human-initiated input and human-legible output.
 The screen "opened a window" onto the submerged world of magnetic storage.

 In theory, the screen updates multiple times per second to give an accurate up-to-the moment view of the system's internal states, which are otherwise